tatemazer/AcaiaArduinoBLE/README.md

 END_WEIGHT
 * Goal weight of espresso

+MOMENTARY
+* true for momentary switches such as GS3 AV, Rancilio Silvia Pro, Breville, etc.
+* false for latching switches such as Linea Mini/Micra, etc.

 weightOffset:
 * Changes the default value at which the machine will stop the shot ( END_WEIGHT + weightOffset )